 There are several other options, however.

-The reloadable travel card can be purchased online, or at the airport (at Wrights Airport Convenience Store in T1 Arrivals, the WH Smith Bookstore, also in T1 Arrivals, or in the Spar Shop, Terminal 2), as well as in several retail outlets throughout the city, including the following places listed below.
+The reloadable travel card can be purchased at Dublin Airport (either at Wright’s airport convenience store in T1 Arrivals or at the Spar shop in Terminal 2), as well as from several retail outlets throughout the city, including the following places listed below.

 - Dublin Bus, 59 Upper O’Connell Street, Dublin 1